murzz/wdxtaglib/trunk/doc/readme.txt

 Requirements -------------------------------------------------------------------
 • Total Commander 7.02 and higher.
+• libtag.dll (included).
+• msvcrt.dll (included).

 Installation -------------------------------------------------------------------
-Firstly place the taglib.dll in the totalcmd.exe folder.
+Firstly place the taglib.dll and msvcrt.dll in the totalcmd.exe folder or somewhere in the %PATH%.
 Then add wdxtaglib.wdx as content plugin.

 Version history ----------------------------------------------------------------